Qu3b411/Kernelcon-2020-virtualmachine/README.md

   5 bits for opcode
   3 bits for flag composition

+  nop  0b00000xxx

+  add  0b00001xxx
+        add will be removed and replaced with shl

+  sub  0b00010xxx
+        sub will be removed and replaced with shr

+  div  0b00011xxx
+        will be removed, may effect further opcodes or converted to a nop of sorts --MAY ALSO BE TURNED INTO A CRASH PROGRAM OP-CODE

+  mult 0b00100xxx
+        will be removed, may effect further op codes or converted into a nop of sorts --MAY ALSO BE TURNED INTO A CRASH PROGRAM OP-CODE

+  push 0b00101xxx
+        pushes an item onto the stack, the stack must be set up by the OS.VDSK

+  pop  0b00110xxx
+        poips from the stack, the stack must have been initilized from the OS.VDSK

   mov  0b00111xxx

+  int  0b01000xxx
+        calls an interupt function off of the interupt table, the virtual hardware interupts are set up for you by the program. other interupts may take additional work andd require you to write your own calling convention

+  cmp  0b01001xxx
+        sets the flag register based on comparisons, flags effect jmp adversley

+  jmp  0b01010xxx
+        relative jump

+  jmpf 0b01011xxx
+        far jump

+  iqrl 0b01100xxx
+     instruction query location

+  and  0b01101xxx

+  or   0b01110xxx

+  xor  0b01111xxx

+  not  0b10000xxx

+  mod  0b10001xxx
+        mod will be removed,
   ~~~~

   As you go through the program please update opcodes!

+  all math opperators will be removed for my own entertainment while contestants do the ctf